SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 To obtain a Bachelor diploma at University of Waterloo Computer Science, a student has to undergo usually a 4-5 years (8 sessions) program depending on electives and Co-op opportunities.

 ## _Experiential Learning Opportunities_
 Experiential learning opportunities can take multiple forms, from self-projects to internships, there are multiple ways a student can enrich themselves to become a stronger job candidate.
+These are some of the projects or programs one can take to build a strong resume or gain experience for future jobs!

 ### Self Starter Projects
 1. Building a personal websites